realityexpander/How_to_program_from_ground_up/13-Conclusion.md

     Note("Conceptual Inheritance Graph of Selected Languages.

-          Not exhaustive, not to time scale.")
+          Not exhaustive, not to time scale.
+          ⨭⨂⨀⨁⨮")
     A("A") -.-> |means A influenced B.| B("B")
     X("X") --> |means Y descended from X.| Y("Y")